ChrisHirsch/consul-formula/README.md

 ```
 salt <node> grains.setval consul_ui_target True
 ```
-which will populate /etc/salt/grains with the key of consul_ui_target and value of "True"
+which will populate /etc/salt/grains with the key of consul_ui_target and value of "true"

 To delete the grain
 ```